BastianKraemer/KeyMinder/MANUAL.md

 This manual won't explain how it exactly works, in my opinion the best way to create your own application profile is to copy one of the built-in XML files and adjust it to your own requirements.
 Feel free to modify them the way you want.

-> You will find the built-in _command line descriptors_ in the main resources of the SSH-Tools module project.
+> You will find the built-in _command line descriptors_ in the main resources of the SSH-Tools plugin project.

 The last step to include your own profiles into KeyMinder is very simple: Just put them in a folder and tell KeyMinder the location of this folder, by default this path is './sshtools'.

-You can define this path in the 'path configuration' of the SSH-Tools module (take a look at: SSH-Tools settings) or by using the config command: `config -s sshtools.cmdlinedescriptors.path [path]`.
+You can define this path in the 'path configuration' of the SSH-Tools plugin (take a look at: SSH-Tools settings) or by using the config command: `config -s sshtools.cmdlinedescriptors.path [path]`.

-### Module KeyClip
+### KeyClip plugin

-The KeyClip module allows you to transfer the user name and password from the KeyMinder Sidebar directly to any other application.
+The KeyClip plugin allows you to transfer the user name and password from the KeyMinder Sidebar directly to any other application.
-By default the KeyClip module copies the user name into your clip board and displays an icon in your task bar.
+By default the KeyClip plugin copies the user name into your clip board and displays an icon in your task bar.
 After a click on this task bar icon the password will be copied into the clip board.

-Alternatively, you can configure the KeyClip module to run a custom application instead of copying user name and password to the clip board.
+Alternatively, you can configure the KeyClip plugin to run a custom application instead of copying user name and password to the clip board.
 This can be done using the KeyMinder Shell.

 ##### Configure an external application: